galiacheng/cargo-tracker-twas/README.md

 * Select **Synchronize changes with Nodes**.
 * Select **Apply**.
 You will find message saying "Your preferences have been changed."

-## Create data source connetion in tWAS
+## Create data source connection in tWAS

 In this section, you'll configure the data source using IBM console.